vinser/flibgolite/README.md

 FLibGoLite - Just enough for free OPDS
 ===

-__FLibGoLite__ is an easy-to-install and resource-friendly OPDS service written in pure Go.
+__FLibGoLite__ is an easy-to-install, fast and resource-friendly OPDS service.

 __Detailed multilingual guides are available [here](https://vinser.github.io/flibgolite-docs/)__
-### CURRENT STABLE RELEASE v2.2.2
+### CURRENT STABLE RELEASE v2.2.3

 __FLibGoLite__ main features:
-- Support for FB2 (separate files and zip archives), EPUB files.
+- Works with books in FB2 (separate files and zip archives) and EPUB formats
-- Ability to convert FB2 to EPUB when downloading a book to a reader.
+- Ability to convert FB2 format to EPUB when loading a book into the reader
-- Multiplatform: Windows, MacOS, Linux.
-Easy to assemble for NAS under FreeBSD
+- Multiplatform: Linux, Windows, MacOS, FreeBSD
-- Self-sufficient - does not require the installation of any additional libraries or applications.
+- Self-sufficiency - does not require installation of additional libraries or applications
+- Can be launched as a system service or in a Docker container, as well as from the command line
+- Fast inexing and keep persistent data in SQLite database
+- High speed of processing new arrivals and saving the catalog in the SQLite database
+- Fast and responsive OPDS service with a simple localization
+- Well documented

 #### Briefly how to use FLibGoLite.